rubocop/rubocop/manual/cops_style.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 0.9 | -

 This cop checks for missing top-level documentation of classes and modules.
-Classes with no body are exempt from the check and so are namespace modules - modules that have nothing in their bodies except classes, other modules, or constant definitions.
+Classes with no body are exempt from the check and so are namespace modules - modules that have nothing in their bodies except classes, other modules, constant definitions or constant visibility declarations.

 The documentation requirement is annulled if the class or module has a "#:nodoc:" comment next to it.
 Likewise, "#:nodoc: all" does the